paulkva/py_amazfit_tools/readme.md

 A python port of valeronm's amazfitbiptools(v.1.0.3.1) with some hacks for verge lite/gtr.

 Added support of GTR2 and GTS2 by bigdigital
+Added support of GTS2mini

 All credit goes to Валерий Миронов(https://bitbucket.org/valeronm/amazfitbiptools/src/master/)

 ## what is...
-* can pack/unpack .bin file for amazfit verge lite/gtr(original watchfaces)
+* can pack/unpack .bin file for amazfit gts2mini

 ## what isn't...
 * 100% compatibility with amazfit_bip_tool